-It is expected that at least one parent or legal guardian meet the following:
+It is expected that both parents or legal guardian(s) meet the following:

-- Have a personal relationship with Jesus Christ and have accepted Him as Lord and Savior (John 3:1-8) - Acknowledge the Bible as God's Word and teach and instruct biblical truths in the home (Deuteronomy 6:6-7) - Be committed to co-labor with the school in the education and discipleship of his or her child(ren) (Amos 3:3) - Agree with school philosophy and statement of faith - Agree to abide by the policies and procedures outlined by GCA.
+- Have a personal relationship with Jesus Christ and have accepted Him as Lord and Savior (John 3:1-8) - Acknowledge the Bible as God's Word and teach and instruct biblical truths in the home (Deut.
+6:6-7) - Be committed to co-labor with the school in the education and discipleship of his or her child(ren) (Amos 3:3) - Agree with the school philosophy and statement of faith - Agree to abide by the policies and procedures outlined by GCA.